dslab-epfl/NEX/README.md

 ### VTA
 Install environment first (note: you might need to fix environment issues manually, as noted in the build-tvm.sh).
+If you didn't use nix-shell, please run mannually `export NEX_HOME=<nex_path>`, one experiment needs this environment variable.

 ```bash
 cd experiments/
 ./build-tvm.sh
 cd vta_exp/
 ./run_all.sh
 ```

+Note, when running `./build-tvm.sh` if you have enough memory, you can increase the number after `make -j` to speedup build.

 ### JPEG
 ```bash
 cd jpeg_exp/